cinimodev/cinimodev.github.io/_desktop/2022-02-04-todoist-cli-pbp.md

 category: blog
 tags: [linux_desktop, docker, pinebook_pro]
 ---
+# Todoist CLI on the Pinebook Pro with Docker
+*Feb.
+4, 2022*

 I have switched back to Todoist after an extended period with Nextcloud Tasks.
 There's nothing wrong with Nextcloud Tasks and worked perfectly over the last year.
 However, I am now working as a marketing freelancer and separately a partner in a landscaping business.
 I wasn't able to work with Nextcloud Tasks both personally and as a project management tracker and I didn't want to use two different productivity services.
 It just makes way more sense for all my work and personal tasks to be one place.
 I tested several self-hosted solutions and none of them matched my workflows.
 So, back to Todoist, which I reluctantly left to begin with.